Leave this site

 If you are an OIC, check that a victim has been given one.

-Once provided, officers or police staff should ensure they record the fact within Athena in the victim contact tab under “letter/card” in the method drop down menu, “other reason for update” in the reason dropdown and enter VCC provided in the “remarks” free text box.
+Once provided, officers or police staff this must be recorded in Athena in the victim contact tab under “letter/card” in the method drop down menu, “other reason for update” in the reason dropdown and enter VCC provided in the “remarks” free text box.

 3.2.5.
 Enhanced status